 The goal of treatment is to relieve symptoms.

 Dietary changes can be helpful.
-However, no specific diet can be recommended for IBS, because the condition differs from one person to another.
+However, no specific diet can be recommended for IBS because the condition differs from one person to another.

 The following changes may help:

-Irritable bowel syndrome may be a lifelong condition.
-For some people, symptoms are disabling and reduce the ability to work, travel, and attend social events.
+IBS may be a life-long condition.
+For some people, symptoms are disabling and interfere with work, travel, and social activities.

 When to Contact a Medical Professional

-Call your health care provider if you have symptoms of irritable bowel syndrome or if you notice a change in your bowel habits that does not go away.
+Call your provider if you have symptoms of IBS or if you notice changes in your bowel habits that do not go away.

-Talley NJ.
+Ford AC, Talley NJ.
 Irritable bowel syndrome.
 In: Feldman M, Friedman LS, Brandt LJ, eds.
-Sleisenger & Fordtran's Gastrointestinal and Liver Disease.
-9th ed.
-Philadelphia, Pa: Saunders Elsevier; 2010:chap 118.
+Sleisenger and Fordtran's Gastrointestinal and Liver Disease.
+10th ed.
+Philadelphia, PA: Elsevier Saunders; 2016:chap 122.

-Review Date: 7/22/2011
+Review Date: 4/3/2017